DecentralizedDerivatives/MineableOracle/SetupDocumentation.md

 Once the operator deploys the Oracle.
 Users can buy the ERC-20 PoWO token via an exchange or mine them.

 To request data, users will need Tributes to call this function:
-* <b>requestData</b> function allows the user to specify the API, timestamp and tip (this can be thought of as “gas”, the higher the tip/payout the the higher the probability it will get mined next) for the value they are requesting.
+* <b>requestData</b> function allows the user to specify the API, timestamp and tip (this can be thought of as “gas”, the higher the tip/payout the higher the probability it will get mined next) for the value they are requesting.
 If multiple parties are requesting the same data at the same time, their tips are combined to further incentivize miners at that time period and/or API.

 ```javascript
 oracle.requestData(string s_api, uint _timestamp, uint _tip)